Skip to main content

 Sample workflow

 10. Use the Wait step to add a delay.
-This is useful to provide yourself a buffer in case you need to stop the next action from occurring.
+Time-based wait steps are useful to provide yourself a buffer in case you need to stop the next action from occurring.
 For example, if your next step is to send an acceptance letter, you might add a delay of one or more days to allow yourself an opportunity to catch any inadvertent acceptances.
+As a best practice, it's usually best to avoid configuring wait steps that wait until a condition is met.
+If a condition never becomes true, applications may remain waiting indefinitely causing performance issues as the conditions are reevaluated regularly.
+For example, a workflow that enrolls all started applications and then waits until "Program = Nursing" will leave all non-Nursing applications stuck indefinitely in a wait step.
+Instead, consider one of the other wait step options:

 11. To remove a step, hover over it and click the X.